 In order to help counter climate change, it is important to monitor the climate to verify if changes to the environment are caused by human influence or natural phenomena.
 Research in using sensor networks to monitor climate have been studied for decades, and the technology and techniques have recently developed into a viable solution for monitoring climate change.
 With many experiments, it is proved that USN based monitoring system gives valuable data when users need micro local information of the change of climate.

 The marine environment monitoring of Figure 2 shows an example of direct environment monitoring.
-The data of the sensor nodes used to monitor real-time status of the seashore and marine environment is transmitted to the local monitoring and management system.
+The data of the sensor nodes used to monitor real-time status of the marine and glacier environment is transmitted to the local monitoring and management system.